Marius-hubb/Encrypting-File-System-EFS-/README.md

 This lab will demonstrate how to perform system-level encryption on Windows using the following:<br/>

-- File encryption with EFS using Command Prompt
+- File encryption with Encryption File System (EFS) using Command Prompt
 - Enable EFS using advanced attributes in a selected file/folder

 <h2>Lab Walk Through</h2>